Self-Compassion: The Proven Power of Being Kind to Yourself by Kristin Neff cover

 Read the Full Review

-Curated picks for readers who enjoyed Self-Compassion.
+Curated picks for readers who enjoyed Self-Compassion, with our reasoning for each match.

 If you liked Self-Compassion